endpoints4s/endpoints4s/documentation/manual/src/ornate/tutorial-openapi.md

 ## Summary

-To generate an OpenAPI definition from your service description this one must be written using a different set of algebra interfaces, which live in the `endpoints.documented.algebra` package.
+To generate an OpenAPI definition from your service description it's enough to use interpreters defined in `endpoints.openapi` package.
+Generated documentation can be enriched by supplying additional information when creating the service description.

-You can then derive an OpenAPI definition from your documented endpoints by applying the interpreters defined in the `endpoints.documented.openapi` package.

-None of the “documented” and “non-documented” algebra interfaces is a subtype of each other, but “documented” interpreters can delegate to “non-documented” ones.